Ulixes-8/Novel-Proximity-Based-Exploration-Bonus-for-Multi-Agent-Reinforcement-Learning/README.md

 This software was written as a final year thesis.
 It received a final mark of 81%, ranking 8th out of 412 computer science theses at the University of Birminghmam.
+The thesis is available here: https://drive.google.com/file/d/11wO-mfpuW0spVGDNevITv45_IRoW4YQP/view?usp=sharing

 # Project Repository